apache/druid/docs/operations/pull-deps.md

 `--clean`

-Remove exisiting extension and hadoop dependencies directories before pulling down dependencies.
+Remove existing extension and hadoop dependencies directories before pulling down dependencies.

 `-l` or `--localRepository`

-A local repostiry that Maven will use to put downloaded files.
+A local repository that Maven will use to put downloaded files.
 Then pull-deps will lay these files out into the extensions directory as needed.

 `-r` or `--remoteRepository`